tashian/heal.lgbt/content/docs/trauma.md

 To make matters worse, trauma can be hard to detect within oneself.
 We are very good at hiding things from ourselves.
 We numb.
 We make up stories to explain why we are how we are, and that it is permanent.
 We may even learn to love our trauma, in a way, because we identify so closely with it.

 Here's a suggestion: If you're queer, _assume you are traumatized_ and make healing an ongoing project in your life.
-Others may think it's self-indulgent, but not you.
-You know you're worth it.
-Because when you bring a better you to the world, everyone benefits.
+Others may think it's self-indulgent, but it's not.
+When you put in the effort to improve yourself, you make more of yourself available to others.
+When you bring a better you to the world, everyone benefits.

 ----